 Many projects are not completed on time and budget or do not deliver the intended business benefits and value even when they finish on time and budget.
 The data about this is available in several publications, including PMI’s Pulse of the Profession Reports and research by other organizations.
 There is also a lot of literature by capable project management professionals, as well as training courses and certifications that provide clear instructions and techniques on how to manage projects successfully.
 Here we discuss why project management is hard and the factors that impact the success of projects.

 The reality is that it is still difficult to successfully complete projects, even when following directions by the book and checking the boxes.
 Even experienced project managers struggle to accomplish this goal.
 In short, yes, project management can be difficult.

 Here are some thoughts based on my own experience, and I welcome other views that can help provide a more comprehensive answer to this question.

-For more about my view of what it takes to manage projects, you may refer to my articles on Linkedin “The 3 Ps of Project Management”, and “2 facets of Project Leaders.”
+For more about my view of what it takes to manage projects, and the things that impact project management, you can refer to my articles on Linkedin “The 3 Ps of Project Management”, and “2 facets of Project Leaders.”